 If you have travelled to Europe recently, you may have noticed that the pound is not going quite as far as it did before.
 This is due to a weakened pound which means that exchange rates are less favourable now, with the gap between the pound and the euro closing.
 This may make some package holidays a little more expensive as well as travellers finding that they may be spending a little more money whilst they are abroad.

 But British holidaymakers aren’t about to stop booking holidays altogether!

 A survey by the Association of Travel Agents (ABTA) reveals that 61 per cent of British holidaymakers plan to visit Europe in 2019 – only 2% less than 2018.

-ABTA explains that the best time to make your money go further is in the first few months of the year: essentially now, during the industry’s “sales period.”
+So when is the BEST time to book?
+ABTA explains that the best time to make your money go further is in the first few months of the year during the industry’s “sales period.”
 Planning your 2019 summer or winter trips now means discounted prices AND protects you against an increase in holiday costs post Brexit.

 If you’ve got further questions, we found these sites helpful: